 She has performed with various groups in Europe, North America, and South Africa.
 A Waldorf graduate herself, Nina has taught children and adults in Camphill communities and Waldorf Schools, as class teacher, music instructor, as mentor and eurythmy teacher in England, Canada, South Africa, Mexico and China.
 She currently also teaches the Foundations Studies Distance course as online mentor for Rudolf Steiner Centre Toronto.

-Silvia Wend - Eurythmy - Assistant Teacher Silvia's joy is in the dance.
+Silvia Wend - Eurythmy - Geometry - Study Silvia's joy is in the dance.
 And in moving creatively together.
 She has journeyed through the arts of theater, poetry, and various movement forms.
 Silvia has been a Waldorf teacher in Colombia, Uruguay and New York; and has offered adult courses in body expression, poetry recitation, and also Tai-Chi.
 She completed her Eurythmy training with Sound Circle Eurythmy in Boulder, CO, where she now lives and participates in artistic Eurythmy presentations.
 Silvia also travels to Uruguay to teach Eurythmy to adults and children.

 Ongoing Part-Time Training Guest Teachers: